 Organic Acid Test

 Another area where a Candida overgrowth leaves evidence is your urine.
-There are certain organic waste products, created by Candida albicans, that are not naturally found in your body.
+There are certain organic waste products created by Candida albicans that are not naturally found in your body.
 By looking for these waste products in your urine, it is possible to evaluate whether there is an imbalance in the gut and to guess at which pathogenic organisms might be causing it.

 There is a good organic acid test listed here.
 You can order it yourself or get your doctor’s assistance.

-Candida questionnaires are a useful way to evaluate symptoms and assess the likelihood of a Candida infestation.
+Candida questionnaires are another useful way to evaluate symptoms and assess the likelihood of a Candida infestation.
 Typically, they include questions that address the symptoms you are currently experiencing, as well as a review of the risk factors that may have led to your health problems.

 On this site we have included the simple questionnaire that was originally created by Dr William Crook, the author of The Yeast Connection back in 1984.
 You can check out the questionnaire for yourself here.